 Having a baby?
-Here’s a REALISTIC new baby hospital bag checklist.
+Here’s a REALISTIC hospital bag checklist for newborn baby.
 You won’t be there long so you don’t need to pack a ton.

 Here are just 3 items that were on the list:

-- takeout menus– Do you need to research and gather takeout menus?
+takeout menus– Do you need to research and gather takeout menus?
+You probably know what places there are to eat near your local hospital.
 Update: Now you can do all this from your phone!

 I decided I needed to make my list of items that were REALISTIC and what you really need while you are at the hospital or birthing center with your new little one.

 Remember: Your partner can always run out and pick up anything you forgot.